 The College Board is a not-for-profit membership association composed of more than 5,400 schools, colleges, universities, and other educational organizations.
 Each year, the College Board serves seven million students and their parents, 23,000 high schools, and 3,500 colleges through major programs and services in college admissions, guidance, assessment, financial aid, enrollment, and teaching and learning.
 In college savings, the College Board is best known for its reports on college costs.

-The Municipal Securities Rulemaking Board is the rulemaking entity for dealers of municipal securities, including 529 plans (as municipal fund securities).
-While it does not have jurisdiction over state administrators of 529 or ABLE plans, its principles provide a useful guide for the public sector when determining the best way to operate and distribute 529 plans.
+The Municipal Securities Rulemaking Board is the rulemaking entity for dealers of municipal securities, including 529 and ABLE Plans (as municipal fund securities).
+While it does not have jurisdiction over State administrators of 529 or ABLE Plans, its principles provide a useful guide for the public sector when determining the best way to operate and distribute these Plans.
 The MSRB website through the Electronic Municipal Market Access provides access to disclosure documents for most 529 and ABLE Plans.

-The Financial Industry Regulatory Authority is the largest independent regulator for all securities firms doing business in the United States, including nearly 4,800 brokerage firms, about 172,000 branch offices and approximately 646,000 registered securities representatives.
-FINRA enforces the rules set by the MSRB and its website provides useful information for advisors and investors alike under “Saving for College.”
+The Financial Industry Regulatory Authority is the largest independent regulator for all securities firms doing business in the United States, including oversight of approximately 624,000 brokers across the country.
+FINRA is authorized by Congress to protect America's investors by making sure the broker-dealer industry operates fairly and honestly.
+It enforces the rules set by the MSRB and its website provides useful information for advisors and investors alike under “Saving for College.”